jgraph/www.diagrams.net-source/_posts/2022-02-23-diagrams-in-lark.md

 ## See more diagrams.net integrations

-We love seeing our diagram editor being adapted and integrated into other applications - it's why we've made it open source.
-As JGraph, we develop some integrations ourselves - the apps and add-ons branded as draw.io for Atlassian Confluence and Jira, Microsoft Office applications and Teams, and Google Workplace and Classroom.
+We love seeing our diagram editor being adapted and integrated into other applications - it's why we've made it [open source on Github](https://github.com/jgraph/drawio).
+As JGraph, we develop some integrations ourselves - all of our apps and add-ons are branded as draw.io for Atlassian Confluence and Jira, Microsoft Office applications and Teams, and Google Workplace and Classroom.

-[Learn more about the diagrams.net integrations](/integrations.html) - the ones we develop, and those developed by third parties.
+[Learn more about the diagrams.net integrations](/integrations.html) - both those we develop, and those developed by third parties.

 [<img src="/assets/img/blog/integrations.png" style="width=100%;max-width:500px;;height:auto;" alt="There is a large ecosystem of diagrams.net and draw.io apps for diagramming in whichever platform or app you are using for documentation">](/integrations.html)